vartanbeno/xee/README.md

 Xee implements these as a bytecode interpreter, in Rust.
 The XPath functions are implemented in Rust using a Rust binding system.

+This project undergoes extensive automated testing using using specific developer tests written with `cargo test` as well as using the `xee-testrunner` infrastructure for running conformance tests.

+An affiliated project is `regexml`, which contains an XML Schema and XPath compatible version of regular expressions for Rust.

 ## What's missing?

 ### XPath